Birding Values and Birding Bucket List

 Our Birding Values

 • Appreciation: Spending time with birds to observe and appreciate their plumages and behaviors in their world.
-Birds are beautiful without us needing to see them.
+Birds are beautiful independent of us.

 • Curiosity: There is an infinite amount of knowledge to gain about birds and nature.
-Things can be learned from all birds, not just rare ones.
+Things can be learned from all birds, including the common ones.

-• Community Birding: We can see birds anywhere.
-We prioritize our community of the South side of Chicago
+• Community: We can see birds anywhere.
+We prioritize the green spaces of the South side of Chicago.

 • Preservation and Conservation: Birds didn’t need us before, but they need us now.
 Clean up habitats when able and help injured birds when needed.

-• Citizen scientists: supplement what we learn in the field with research, education, and consulting experts and elders.
+• Citizen scientists: We supplement what we learn in the field with research, education, and conversation with experts and elders.

-• Reduce harm: Prioritize the wellbeing of birds and their habitats.
-Our actions often have direct impact.
-We try to limit that impact as much as possible.
+• Coexistence & Reduce harm: We document and research how birds and people intersect and interact.
+We prioritize the wellbeing of birds and their habitats.
+We try to limit negative impact as much as possible.

 • Mindfulness: Being in nature improves mental health.
-Detaching from nature harms us all.
 We bird to remind ourselves that we are a part of nature and nature is always with us.

 • Experimentation: We experiment to improve our knowledge.
 Mistakes are an essential part of experimentation.
 You have to fail to be creative and learn.

-• Acknowledge and accept that the land we bird on is not ours; it was stolen by settler colonists from indigenous peoples and their descendants.
+We acknowledge and accept that the land we bird on is not ours; it was stolen from indigenous peoples and their descendants.

 Instead of listing species, we decided to list the behaviors we are interested in seeing and documenting